 Wandered off-trail?
 You can use the TracBack feature to find your way back, but we still found it easier to use this feature on the Explore app.

 Weather Forecasting: 10/10

 You can use the InReach Mini 2 to get a three-day weather forecast for the cost of one message.
-Getting a forecast is easily done with the touch of a button and is one of the most useful features of this device.
-We can’t tell you how many times we’ve sat cowering in our tent during a shoulder-season snowstorm and used this feature to plan how to deal with the storm.
+Getting a forecast is easily done with the touch of a button, and is one of the most useful features of this device.
+I can’t tell you how many times I’ve sat cowering in my tent during a shoulder-season snowstorm and used this feature to plan how to deal with the storm.

 Most satellite messengers have the features outlined above.
 What other features does it have that have beyond these usual features?
 E.g. weather reporting.
 How does it perform on these features in comparison to other satellite messengers that have the same features?